-This Policy contains important information about your personal rights to privacy.
+This Notice contains important information about your personal rights to privacy.
 Please read it carefully to understand how we use your personal data.

 The provision of your personal data to us is voluntary.
 However, without providing us with your personal data, you will be unable to maintain your membership of certain organisations (see Membership) and will not receive appropriate communications regarding events which are of relevance to those working within Anthroposophic Health, Social Care and Education.